serlesen/backend-social-network/README.md

 with H2 to inject data into the database, this way, the tests will be more real, with some exisiting data.

+## Chapter 9.3

+In this chapter, i've introduced the usage of Podam to create objects with random values.
+This is very useful for testing purpose, as the fields are set with random values that should be accepted in production.

+Nevertheless, care must be taken when creating the factory to avoid infinite loops (creating a child in the parent, which creates again the parent, and the children again, and so on).

+I can also create custom factory for specific fields if I want concrete values.